refinedev/refine/documentation/docs/api-references/components/buttons/refresh.md

 ### `recordItemId`

-`recordItemId` allows us to manage which data is refreshed.
+`recordItemId` allows us to manage which data is going to be refreshed.

 ```tsx
 import { RefreshButton } from "@pankod/refine";